50% OFF Selected Carpets | MANY OFFERS END TUESDAY Browse Here

 • Can even be used indoors!

-It's worth noting that when considering options for your home and garden, it's important to remember that artificial grass is not the most eco-friendly choice.
+When considering options for your home and garden, it's important to remember that artificial grass is not the most eco-friendly choice.
 Artificial grass is commonly made from petroleum-based materials and requires a significant amount of energy to produce, transport, and install.
 In contrast, natural grass provides numerous environmental benefits such as supporting animal and plant life and oxygen production.
-To create a more sustainable living space and reduce your environmental impact, consider exploring eco-conscious flooring options like Tapi's TreadKindly range which features sustainable materials and manufacturing processes for inside your home.

 What to consider when buying artificial grass